Best Grow Lights in 2020 for Seedlings, Veg Phase & Mother Plants

-What are the best grow lights for seedlings, vegetative phase and mother plants?
+What are the best grow lights for cannabis seedlings, vegetative phase and mother plants?

-Based on my research, the best grow lights for the vegetative growth phase and mother plants are the HLG 300L B-Spec, the California Lightworks SolarSystem 275 Veg Master, and the Optic 300 VEG.
+The best grow lights for cannabis seedlings and the vegetative growth phase are the HLG 300L B-Spec, the California Lightworks SolarSystem 275 Veg Master, and the Optic 300 VEG.
 These are all LED grow lights that are heavy on blue spectrum, specifically designed for the vegetative phase.
-More on these grow lights below.